 Wide in scope but piercing in detail, The Comeback presents a powerful portrait of modern Aboriginal life in Canada in contrast to the perceived failings, often portrayed in media, that Canadians have become accustomed to.
 Once again, Saul presents an unfamiliar story of Canada’s past so that we may better understand its present—and imagine a better future.

-About John Ralston Saul: John Ralston Saul is Canada’s leading public intellectual.
+John Ralston Saul is Canada’s leading public intellectual.
 Declared a “prophet” by Timemagazine and included in the prestigious Utne Reader list of the world’s 100 leading thinkers and visionaries.
 Saul has received many awards and prizes, including Chile’s Pablo Neruda Medal.
 He is International President of PEN International, the leading global organization of writers dedicated to freedom of expression and literature.
-He has published fourteen works, which have been translated into twenty-five languages in thirty-six countries, the most recent of which are A Fair Country, Dark Diversions and now The Comeback.
+He has published fourteen works, which have been translated into twenty-five languages in thirty-six countries, the most recent of which are A Fair Country, Dark Diversions, and now The Comeback.